In GoLand, projects help you to organize your source code, tests, packages, build instructions, and your personal settings in a single unit.

 Copy global settings to the project level

 GoLand also provides several ways of sharing settings between different IDE instances.
-See Sharing your IDE settings for details.
+For more information, refer to Share IDE settings.

 GoLand caches a great number of files, therefore the system cache may become overloaded.
 Sometimes the caches will never be needed again, for example, if you work with frequent short-term projects.